Alt x Kotori: Pop-Up Coliving in Japan

 After one intense month, there was no doubt: this test edition of the Alt x Kotori pop-up coliving was a real success.

-But of course, there’s room for improvement.
+Still, there’s room for improvement.

 Location: Kotohira, Kagawa Prefecture, Shikoku Island, Japan.